earthchie/NodeVision.js/README.md

 });

 $('.myItem').onVisible('bottom 25%', function() {
-  console.log(this, "'s bottom half just visible more than 25% of it on viewport");
+  console.log(this, "'s bottom part are just visible more than 25% of it on viewport");
 }, function () {
-  console.log(this, "'s bottom half are not anymore visible more than 25% of it on viewport");
+  console.log(this, "'s bottom part are not anymore visible more than 25% of it on viewport");
 });

 ```